idkr-client/idkr/README.md

 ### Settings
 - Disable Frame Rate Limit *
+- Accelerated Canvas *
+	- Only disable this if you have problems or performance issues with your GPU
 - ANGLE Grapchics Backend * (W)
 	- Performance of the client can be affected by this option
 	- If you experiencing problems like crashes, try using different backend